 - pay a $40 application fee by debit or credit card online.

-You will spend 7 months in France (or the overseas départements) teaching English 12 hours a week and you will receive a salary of about 780 € a month (after health insurance is taken out) if you are placed in mainland France or Corsica, about 1,000 € if you are placed in Martinique, Guadeloupe, or French Guiana, and about 1,200 € if you are placed in La Réunion.
+You will spend 7 months in France (or the overseas départements) teaching English 12 hours a week and you will receive a salary of about 800 € a month (after health insurance is taken out) if you are placed in mainland France or Corsica, about 1,000 € if you are placed in Martinique, Guadeloupe, or French Guiana, and about 1,200 € if you are placed in La Réunion.
 The higher salaries for the DOM-TOMs are to offset the high cost of living, but note that assistants in Paris do not receive a higher salary.

 I would recommend doing this

 program while you are still a student in college, especially if you

 are under 25, because there are so many discounts for young people